allenai/OLMoE/README.md

 2. Run `pip install git+https://github.com/Muennighoff/megablocks.git@olmoe`
 3. Setup a config file, there are a ton of config files in `configs/` (TODO: Add these)
 4. Download the data from TODO & adapt the paths in your config file as needed
-5. Submit your job - our submission works via `bash olmoe.sh` but you will need to change this script to conform to your cluster
+5. Submit your job.
+We used `bash olmoe.sh` using [beaker gantry](https://github.com/allenai/beaker-gantry) but you will likely need to change the script to work with your setup.

 ### Evaluation